 Mai Chau Northwest Vietnam, Vietnam Travel Guide

 Visitor Information: Easily accessible on Highway 6, free to visit, favored by tour buses.
 Insider Tip: Visit in early morning for mist or late afternoon for golden light.
-Small shops sell local snacks and souvenirs.
+Small shops have local snacks and souvenirs.

 Purchasing these directly supports local artisans.